The body reacts to stress in a number of ways, and could increase belly fat

 Research has also shown that the music one listens to while exercising can have a direct impact on muscle recovery, brain health, and helps the overall stress system.
 Borelli suggests HIIT (High Intensity Interval Training) exercise training at least 2-3 times a week.
 “The basic principle of HIIT is to train in alternating intervals of high and low exercise intensities,” said Borelli.

 Creating an uplifting playlist with feel-good, motivating songs is a great start to beating stress through exercise.

 Eat Whole Foods

 Borelli suggests eating more healthy fats and vegetables, and cutting out processed, sugar-laden foods.
-Studies have shown that a diet rich in fiber, lean protein, and other nutrients, while minimizing the amount of artificial sweeteners and high-fat foods, can have a direct, positive impact on stress (3).
-A diet that promotes a healthy inflammatory response is essential for boosting energy, improving sleep function, and maintaining weight (4).
+Studies have shown that a diet rich in fiber, lean protein, and other nutrients, while minimizing the amount of artificial sweeteners and high-fat foods, can have a direct, positive impact on stress.

 Start working a few of the following foods into your diet to help alleviate stress and ultimately banish belly fat:

 - Green tea